stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 ### Consensus serialization reference

-The logical length and reconstruction rules in this document refer to Clarity's canonical consensus serialization.
+The logical length and reconstruction rules in this document refer to Clarity's canonical consensus serialization ([SIP-005](https://github.com/stacksgov/sips/blob/main/sips/sip-005/sip-005-blocks-and-transactions.md#clarity-value-representation)).
 Its one-byte type prefixes are included here to make reconstruction examples self-contained.
 Each is the first byte of its consensus value:

 | Prefix byte | Consensus value |